carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - **Map all the numeric attributes to a new range such that the mean is zero and the variance is one**
 - Map all the nominal attributes to the same range, in order to prevent the values with higher frequency from having prevailing influence
 - Remove non-standard values
-## Which of the following measure can be used as an alternative to the Information Gain?
+## Which of the following measure can be used as an alternative to the information gain?

 - Sihlouette Index
 - **Gini Index**